 1. Dealing with Unbearable Heat in Death Valley National Park, California

 As much as I want to travel more, see various places, and meet different people, it’s not quite possible.
 First, traveling can be pretty expensive.
-Second, there’s such thing as work obligation.
+Second, there’s such a thing as work obligation.
 Therefore, to afford our trips, almost every time we travel, especially abroad, it has to be during an off-season.

 It leaves us with summers at home.
 On the other hand, spending most of the summer months in California results in the most bizarre travel stories.

 Once back in the car with AC blowing at its maximum level, we bursted into laughter.
 We could literally die out there.
-A few pictures we took before leaving the park never let us forget those crazy summer travel stories.
+The few pictures we took before leaving the park never let us forget those crazy summer travel stories.

 2. Admiring Latourell Falls, Oregon, without the Crowds